 Negotiation interview questions

 Once, during a salary negotiation, I noticed the hiring manager kept glancing at the clock and seemed distracted.
 Instead of pushing hard, I shifted gears, asked about team culture, and shared how I’d fit in.
 That eased the tension and led to a better offer.
-It’s subtle stuff like this that makes a difference.
+It’s subtle stuff like this that makes the difference.

 5. Preparation Is More Than Googling Numbers